GanshengT/GanshengT.github.io/_posts/2026-05-08-building-the-perceived-reality-part-ii-finding-the-one-order.md

 ### A. Survival vs. sacrifice

-Survival and sacrifice are mortal enemies.
+At the level of individual life, sacrifice seems to contradict the impulse toward survival.
 Under the order principle, physical life is the root, and righteousness or fulfilled love is the fruit.
 The root's purpose is to grow into the fruit.
 Normally, we preserve the root and enjoy the fruit: we live and act rightly.
 But what happens when the only way to keep the fruit is to give the root?

 Life is what I desire; righteousness is also what I desire.
 If I cannot have both, I give up life and take righteousness.

 Sacrifice is not good simply because it is costly.
 It is good only when the loss serves a rightly ordered relation: love without possession, duty without vanity, and righteousness without cruelty.

+In biological evolution, individual sacrifice can serve the continuation of kin, offspring, or the larger reproductive line.
+In this sense, the individual life may function as the root, while genetic continuity is the fruit.

 ### B. Procedural justice vs. substantive justice